logo

 Misattributed Quotation

 In June 2023, ChatGPT attributed a famous speech excerpt to President Harry S. Truman that never existed.
-The model had synthesized a plausible-sounding statement by combining snippets from unrelated transcripts.
+The error resulted from the model’s conflation of multiple partial transcripts into a plausible but fictional statement, highlighting the underlying issue of context amalgamation caused by statistical pattern-matching without semantic verification.

 Invented Scientific Paper